 - Your response could be made public - In the age of social media, it is increasingly likely that an interaction with your consumers may end up on Facebook, Twitter, or somewhere else on the internet.
 Don’t say anything disrespectful or retaliatory and avoid statements that could put your organization in a bad light.

 - Ask: What will the CFPB think?
 Is there anything in the statement that the CFPB would find inadequate?
 Is your language clear?

 - Ask: What will your client think?
 Because you are collecting on behalf of another organization, you must also keep in mind how this issue will reflect upon them.
 Don’t throw them under the bus or make any comments that might make them look bad (unless you want to lose their business).

-- Take time to cool off.
-Getting a CFPB complaint can be frustrating, and sometimes it may even feel personal.
-In order to maintain composure and a professional appearance, you may want to take a day or two before drafting your response.
+- Take time to cool off - Getting a CFPB complaint can be frustrating, and sometimes it may even feel personal.
+In order to maintain composure and a professional appearance, take a day or two before drafting your response.
 Have others in your agency head up the investigation so you have time to clear your head for the issue.
-That way you can reflect on how best to address the complaint, and avoid providing a rash response that would cause further issues down the line.
+That way you can reflect on how best to address the complaint and avoid providing a rash response that would cause further issues down the line.

 Of course, it’s even better for consumers and your business if you can record and resolve complaints inside your agency instead of through the CFPB consumer complaint database.

 Clark Hill Law attorneys Leslie Bender and Joann Needleman recently shared this strategy during a webinar regarding the CFPB’s latest priorities of enforcement and supervision.
 They view proper complaint handling as an essential part of ARM compliance management systems (CMS).